S-Dey/Udacity-Linux-Server-Configuration-Project/README.md

 +----[SHA256]-----+
 ```

 You now have a public and private key that you can use to authenticate.
-The public key is called `udacity_project.pub` and the private key is called `udacity_project`.
+The public key is called `udacity_project.pub` and the corresponding private key is called `udacity_project`.
+The key pair is stored inside the `~/.ssh/` directory.

 ### 2. Set up a Droplet on DigitalOcean and Add SSH Keys